 The Bungay Fire Brigade, Muddy Brook Fire Department and Woodstock Volunteers along with the Woodstock Fire Marshal join forces to help keep Woodstock safe this holiday season.
 It's impossible to drive down any street this time of year without seeing holiday lights, inflatable Santas and wreaths adorning the houses and businesses of our community.
 As you drive past the Woodstock Volunteer Fire Station #76 located at 399 Route 169, you will see the white holiday lights outlining the front of the building and a wreath decorated with red bulbs.
-This year, we are taking part in Part of the solution or part of the problem?
+This year, we are taking part in the "Keep the Wreath Red" campaign.
+Part of the solution or part of the problem?